RichardMzd/RichardMzd/README.md

-# 👋 Hi, I’m Richard, i'm a iOS developer and a tech enthusiast! 😃
+# 👋 Hi, I’m Richard, i'm a  iOS Developer 📱🧑🏻‍💻 and a tech enthusiast! 😃
 - 👀 I’m interested in iOS mobile app development in Swift (UIKit / SwiftUI)
 - 🌱 I’m currently learning iOS app development
 - 🤝 I’m looking to collaborate on projects